 Prior to completing her doctoral work at Miami University of Ohio, Andrea worked as a Mechanical Engineer for companies such NASA, Honeywell, and ServiceMaster and as a K-12 central office administrator for a large Mid-West urban school district.

-Dr. Ruth L. Greene is a Professor of Psychology at Johnson C. Smith University in Charlotte, North Carolina.
+Dr. Ruth Greene is the OHerron Distinguished Professor of Psychology at Johnson C. Smith University in Charlotte, North Carolina.
 She received her doctorate degree from the University of Massachusetts and has been a postdoctoral researcher at the Center for Aging and Human Development at Duke University Medical Center and the Institute for Social Research at the University of Michigan.

 Her research and professional interests have been broad based and include minority issues in the area of urban education, minority aging, cultural competency, diversity training and adolescent development and health.
 She has served as Assistant Dean of Studies at Mt Holyoke College, Chair of the Education and Psychology Department at Fayetteville State University and Interim Vice President for Academic Affairs, and the Robert L. Albright Honors College at Johnson C. Smith University.
 She also served as an Extramural Associate with the National Institutes of Health and faculty researcher for the Department of Defense.